Back to GDELT Cloud

 GDELT Cloud's primary raw inputs are the public GDELT 2.0 datasets: Events, the Global Knowledge Graph (GKG), and the Global Entity Graph (GEG).
 These are sourced from Google BigQuery, which hosts the official GDELT public datasets.

-Energy infrastructure data is sourced directly from Global Energy Monitor's published registries (coal plants, renewable capacity, pipelines, LNG terminals, nuclear, and related categories) and loaded into the gem schema.
-We obtain GEM data offline, separately from the GDELT ingest pipeline.
+Energy infrastructure and heavy-industry data are sourced directly from Global Energy Monitor's published registries — power and fuel assets (coal plants, renewable capacity, pipelines, LNG terminals, nuclear, and related categories) alongside GEM's Heavy Industry trackers (iron & steel, cement, chemicals, and iron ore).
+We obtain GEM data offline, separately from the GDELT ingest pipeline, and resolve asset owners through GEM's ownership graph into our unified entity registry so an entity's page shows the plants and mines it owns.

 GDELT Cloud does not directly observe world events.
 We structure and enrich what reporters, public registries, and the GDELT Project's automated systems have already published.